Lesson 2: Organizing tickets and users

-You can see the list of views when you click the Views icon () in the sidebar.
+Click the Views icon () in the sidebar to see the list of views.
 Every Zendesk account contains these views to get you started:

 Since views organize tickets based on a ticket's properties, a ticket can appear in more than one view.
 For example, a new ticket can appear in the Unassigned tickets, All unsolved tickets, and New tickets in your groups views.
 This is because a new ticket meets all the criteria for how these views were defined.